Investigators

 Roisin Dwyer

-Dr Róisín Dwyer is a Senior Lecturer in Translational Science and a PI in the Discipline of Surgery at NUI Galway.
+Róisín Dwyer (University of Galway) is a lecturer in Translational Science and a PI in the Discipline of Surgery.
 Her research focuses on cell communication in the breast tumour microenvironment, with a view to harnessing this knowledge for development of novel gene therapy approaches for advanced breast cancer.

 Siobhan Mc Mahon

-Dr Siobhan McMahon is a Lecturer in Anatomy and Principal Investigator.
+Siobhan McMahon (University of Galway) is a lecturer in Anatomy.
 Her research involves studying spinal cord injury, and investigating the use of stem cells, gene therapy and biomaterials to repair the spinal cord following traumatic injury.

 Susan Kelleher

-Dr Susan Kelleher is an Assistant Professor of Soft Materials based in the School of Chemistry in UCD.
+Susan Kelleher (University College Dublin) is a lecturer in Soft Materials based in the School of Chemistry.
 Her research is focused on the engineering of nanostructured surfaces, the chemistry of polymeric biomaterials, and the interaction of materials at the biointerface.

 Ted Vaughan

-Dr. Ted Vaughan is a Lecturer in Biomedical Engineering at NUI Galway.
+Ted Vaughan (University of Galway) is a lecturer in Biomedical Engineering.
 His research involves the development of novel computational modelling techniques that seek to provide a better understanding of orthopaedic, cardiovascular and ocular tissue biomechanics.

 Thomas Ritter